seantehds/tp/docs/UserGuide.md

 |                            `list`                             |

 <div markdown="span" class="alert alert-info">
-:information_source: If you accidentally, or intentionally, enter in any number of parameters with the `list` command, they will be ignored and the command will work as usual!
+:information_source: If you accidentally, or intentionally, enter any number of parameters with the `list` command, they will be ignored and the command will work as usual!
 </div>

 **Example**